English

 Recent archaeological discoveries have uncovered remains of medieval royal lodgings, bringing Edinburgh Castle's past to life.

-Edinburgh Castle remains an iconic stronghold, a pivotal Scottish landmark and a key defensive site exemplifying centuries of architectural development and engineering feats.
+Edinburgh Castle remains an iconic stronghold, a pivotal Scottish landmark, and a key defensive site exemplifying centuries of architectural development and engineering feats.

-Additional Information About Edinburgh Castle
+Additional information about Edinburgh Castle

 Edinburgh Castle

-Frequently Asked Questions About Edinburgh Castle
+Frequently Asked Questions about Edinburgh Castle

 What is Edinburgh Castle?

 Edinburgh Castle is a historic fortress and iconic landmark in the heart of Edinburgh, Scotland.
 It has been pivotal in Scottish history and is now a popular tourist attraction.
+It is famous for its rich history, stunning architecture, and panoramic city views.
+It is also a part of Edinburgh Old Town, a UNESCO World Heritage Site, symbolizing Scotland's cultural heritage.

-What can I do at Edinburgh Castle?
+What can I do at the castle?

-You can explore the Crown Jewels at Edinburgh Castle, visit historic buildings like the Great Hall and St. Margaret's Chapel, witness the One O'Clock Gun firing, and enjoy breathtaking views of Edinburgh.
+You can explore the Crown Jewels at Edinburgh Castle, visit historic buildings like the Great Hall and St Margaret's Chapel, witness the One o'clock Gun firing, and enjoy breathtaking views of Edinburgh.

 How can I get tickets to Edinburgh Castle?